fduarte42/aurum/DATABASE_AND_DOCS_IMPLEMENTATION.md

 - **Community Growth** - Clear contribution guidelines encourage participation
 - **Maintainability** - Well-documented architecture and patterns

-The project is now well-positioned for continued development and community adoption with a solid foundation of testing reliability and comprehensive documentation.
+The project is now well-positioned for continued development and community adoption with a solid foundation of testing reliability, comprehensive documentation, and clear MIT licensing terms.